The Longest Night (1991 film): Production

 Based on the book by Pedro J. Ramírez, the screenplay was penned by Carmen Rico Godoy, Manuel Gutiérrez Aragón, and José Luis García Sánchez.
 The film was produced by Andrés Vicente Gómez's Iberoamericana Films.
 Shooting locations included Casa Mingo in Madrid.

 Release

 The film screened in competition at the 39th San Sebastián International Film Festival on 23 September 1991.
 Distributed by United International Pictures, the film was released theatrically in Spain on 4 October 1991.

 Reception

-The film was met by chilliness by the critics, most acrimoniously by the Basque ones.
+The film was met with chilliness by the critics, most acrimoniously by the Basque ones.
 Casimiro Torreiro of El País questioned the choices of silencing that two ETA members were facing the same plight as those detainees in the fiction, with the film also concealing the names of the organizations to which the depicted anti-fascists belonged to (the FRAP).